-To prepare students who are interested in reporting abroad, particularly in conflict zones.
+The purpose of this module is to prepare students who are interested in reporting abroad, particularly in conflict zones.
 This includes risk assessment strategies, tools, and applications created to help journalists in the field.
-To start, journalists must consider types of conflicts they feel capable of covering.
+To start, journalists must consider the types of conflicts they feel capable of covering.
 For many newly minted journalists, freelancing abroad may be a way to start their career as a foreign correspondent.
 Of course, this choice comes with great risk.
-This module, gleaned from the James W. Foley Journalist Safety Guide, examines realities on the ground, ways to prepare for conflict reporting, and safely building a career as a foreign correspondent.
+This module, gleaned from the James W. Foley Journalist Safety Guide, examines realities on the ground, ways to prepare for conflict reporting, and steps for safely building a career as a foreign correspondent, including enrolling in the Smart Traveler Enrollment Program (STEP), a free service that allows U.S. citizens and nationals traveling and living abroad to enroll their trip with the nearest U.S. Embassy or Consulate.

-- 1. Students will be able to articulate the preparation needed before traveling to a conflict zone to report. - 2.
+- 1. Students will be able to identify the preparation needed before reporting from a conflict zone. - 2.
 Students will be able to explain what HEFAT training is and where HEFAT courses can be taken. - 3.
 Students will be able to understand and explain "ground truth" as described by Charles Sennott. - 4.
 Students will be able to articulate their own interest in covering conflict zones while also beginning to understand and explain their own risk threshold.